algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   - `Left Arrow`: Move Pac-Man to the left.
   - `Right Arrow`: Move Pac-Man to the right.
 - The player can also exit the game:
-  - `Escape`: Quit the game and close the DOSBox emulator
+  - `Escape`: Quit the game and close the DOSBox emulator.

 As a bonus which will be added if there is still time, we plan to add a main menu which will be displayed when starting the game and losing a game.
 It would contain the high scores, the different themes of the game, a 2-player game mode, and another mode to control ghosts.